 - Webinar and Webcast agnostic: you’ll want a provider that does not lock you into one webinar option.
 Look for a vendor that offers their own webinar service (one-stop-shop) and offers the flexibility to use perhaps your existing webinar service (WebEx, GotoWebinar, Adobe Connect, Zoom, etc.).

 - How customizable is the platform?
 I do not need to go through why branding is important, for any company, regardless of its size.
 Still, not all virtual conference providers provide the same level of customization.
-This can come as an issue if your virtual conference is sponsored and if your sponsor has certain requirements.
+This can become as an issue if your virtual conference is sponsored and if your sponsor has certain requirements.